OutSystems/docs-odc/src/eap/reuse-elements.md

 1. Right-click the Server Action.
 2. Select Expose as Service Action.
 This creates a Service Action that invokes the Server Action and its properties.

-Alternatively, you can create the Server Action in a library, and have your app consume it.
+Alternatively, you can create the Server Action in a Library, and have your app consume it.